vshah23/resources/README.md

-# docs
+# Generic
 all of my notes, bookmarks and documents.

 Notes are under Wiki

+# Android

+# iOS